danimart1991/docker-compose-files/esphome/README.md

   More Info: https://github.com/esphome/issues/issues/641#issuecomment-534156628

 - Remove `devices` node if you don't want to use USB serial to program devices.
+To obtain the attached Host USB device name you could use `$ sudo dmesg` command.